jakub-g/git-move-folder-between-repos-keep-history/README.md

 Move folder from one git repo to another, with full history.

-*Note: git sha1-s are not preserved after migration (it's not possible in general case; the script recreates git commits, filtering out the changes done outside of the folder being moved)
+*Note: git sha1-s are not preserved after migration (it's not possible in general case; before merging code from one repo to another, the script recreates git commits, filtering out the changes done outside of the folder being moved)

 # Usage